inab/InSoLiTo/README.md

 The docker containers will be running in detached mode.
 You can check the logs with `docker compose logs`.

 The Neo4j database, that is empty at the moment, is available in http://localhost:7474/browser/.
+The database might not be ready until 1 minute after running the `docker compose` command.

 ### Populate the database

-* Before populate the database, please follow the instructions in [DB/Install.md](DB/Install.md).
+* Before populate the database, if you do not have the Neo4j library for Python 3 please follow the instructions in [DB/Install.md](DB/Install.md).

 * Then, we need to create the nodes and relationships into the Neo4j database.
 The data is taken from the CSV files located in the `InSoLiToImport` folder.

 ```
 cd DB/
-source .pyDBenv/bin/activate
+source .pyDBenv/bin/activate    # Needed if you do not have Neo4j library in Python
 python Neo4jScripts/CreateNeo4jDataset.py
 ```